Skip to content

 Hybrid ANC

 Hybrid ANC combines feedback and feedforward ANC by using both internal and external microphones.
-It provides the benefits of both methods without their disadvantages.
+It provides the benefits of both methods while minimizing their disadvantages.
 Hybrid ANC suppresses noise over a broader range, adapts to sudden changes in noise, and isn't sensitive to the placement of the headset.

-However, the use of two microphones often results in a higher cost.
-The technology behind hybrid ANC is more complex and requires more expertise, making it more expensive overall.
-The retail AirPods Pro, for example, use hybrid ANC, contributing to their high price.
-This technology is also being replicated in the AirPods clone market.
-For example, HiCity's newly released v4.5 (featuring the Airoha 1562A chipset) replicates the hybrid ANC effect for a full and authentic noise-canceling experience.
+However, the use of two microphones increases manufacturing costs and complexity.
+The technology requires more expertise to implement properly.
+Original AirPods Pro use hybrid ANC, contributing to their higher price.
+Many current AirPods replicas now also implement hybrid ANC using advanced chipsets.
+For example, the v5.3 TB (featuring the Airoha 1571AM chipset) replicates the hybrid ANC effect for a full and authentic noise-canceling experience.

 TIP